 Tim Heidingsfelder could’ve said something as simple as, “No, Conan O’Brien and I never worked together,” or “No, we never crossed paths.”
 He could’ve said something simple as, “I don’t know what years he worked on the show, but I never had the opportunity to work with him.”
 It wouldn’t have taken much to throw me off a trail I wasn’t on in other words.
 I thought I was in the vulnerable position, trying to impress a man I never met before.
 If he characterized my question as one coming from a nerdy, fan boy, I would’ve slinked off with my tail between my legs, but he didn’t know enough about The Simpsons, or his lie, to throw me off a trail I wasn’t on.
 Knowing everything I know now, this would’ve been a perfect place for The Simpson’s character Nelson Muntz to say, “Haw Haw!” as Tim Heidingsfelder all but sprinted to the elevators.

 Most fraudsters are smooth talkers, and we think that a late 40’s/early 50’s fraudster should know when to push and when to pull out of a conversation.
-We think that every fraudster, but particularly a seasoned fraudster should know how important it is to say something, some of the times.
+We think that every fraudster, but particularly a seasoned fraudster, should know how important it is to say something, some of the times.
 Some of the times, we have to fill the blank before others do.
 Some of the times, it’s just as important to leave the blank alone, to allow the other party, or parties, to fill in the blank for them, as my co-worker did when he attempted to portray me as a Simpson’s nerd who knew more about the show than the actual writer.

 Fraudsters learn how to fool people at a very young age.
 Deceiving the people who know and loved them most is excellent training.
 Salesmen learn such things in training classes.
 Trainers tell trainees to try to sell the product to their intimate friends and family first.
 “Not only are they great potential customers,” trainers say, “but the interaction allows you to work on your sales pitch.”
 Fraudsters follow the same methodology, as they try to see if they can fool their good friends, their aunt Gladys, or their own mother first.
 Doing this, is a way to practice the art of deception to see if they have any talent for it.

 The only thing I knew in the aftermath of my interaction with Tim Heidingsfelder was that the man was not sufficiently impressed with my knowledge of The Simpsons that day in the foyer of the hotel.
 I didn’t think about it too much, until I began seeing him in the foyer of the hotel.
-I had numerous opportunities to correct the record, but this man constantly ducked me.
+I had numerous opportunities to correct the record, but this man ducked me, constantly.
 I didn’t think he heard me a couple times, and I didn’t think he saw me a couple others.
 Over time, a troubling pattern began to emerge, until I found his evasion somewhat noteworthy.

 “Why does he always do that?”
 I asked Brian, the front desk manager at the hotel.
 Just prior to that question, Brian was speaking with Tim Heidingsfelder.
 The moment Tim spotted me coming to the front desk he moved the elevators.

 “Ok, but I thought he and I had a great conversation a while back,” I said.
-“I was beyond polite to the man, and I think he would enjoy talking about how jealous I am of him, but every time I walk into the room, he runs away.”
+“I was beyond polite to the man, and I think he should enjoy talking about how jealous I am of him, but every time I walk into the room, he runs away.”

 “Well I know you pretty well,” Brian asked, “and if I saw you coming, I’d walk away too.”